The 4 cases to resolve for the Supreme Court

 The War Powers of Congress: Job Protection for Veterans

-In another dispute, the court could weaken employment protections for veterans.
-Le Roy Torres, a veteran and former employee of the Texas Department of Public Safety, told the state agency that he could no longer work as a state trooper and sought comparable work to accommodate his service-connected disability.
+In another dispute, the court might weaken employment protections for veterans.
+Le Roy Torres, a veteran and former employee of the Texas Department of Public Safety, told the state agency that he might no longer work as a state trooper and sought comparable work to accommodate his service-connected disability.
 When he was denied the job, he sued under a federal law designed to protect the reemployment rights of returning veterans.

 But Texas countered that states are immune from these kinds of lawsuits brought under the federal Uniformed Services Employment and Reemployment Rights Act, passed under the war powers authority of Congress.
 Now, the court will face the authority of Congress to provide the national defense with the ability of a state to decide when it is sued.
-The ruling could affect thousands of active duty and reserve service members across the country who work for state agencies.
+The ruling might affect thousands of active duty and reserve service members across the country who work for state agencies.

 Native American lands